asatarin/testing-distributed-systems/README.md

 * [The Case for Limping-Hardware Tolerant Clouds](https://www.usenix.org/node/174577) — research on effect of limping hardware on performance of a distributed systems (aka limplock), see also great blog post by Dan Luu on a similiar topic [Distributed systems: when limping hardware is worse than dead hardware](https://danluu.com/limplock/)
 * [Early detection of configuration errors to reduce failure damage](https://blog.acolyer.org/2016/11/29/early-detection-of-configuration-errors-to-reduce-failure-damage/) — why and how to test configuration files of your system

-#### Technologies for Testing Distributed Systems by Colin Skott
+#### Technologies for Testing Distributed Systems by Colin Scott
-Colin Skott shares his viewpoint from academia on testing distributed systems.
+Colin Scott shares his viewpoint from academia on testing distributed systems, specifically regression testing for correctness and performance bugs.
 * [Technologies for Testing Distributed Systems, Part I](http://colin-scott.github.io/blog/2016/03/04/technologies-for-testing-and-debugging-distributed-systems/)
 * See also post [Distributed Systems Testing: The Lost World](http://tagide.com/blog/research/distributed-systems-testing-the-lost-world/) by Crista Lopes